MachinisteWeb/node-atlas/README.en.md

 ### No view ###

-It is possible to not using a view and only use a controler.
+It is possible to not using a view and only use a controller.
 In this case, the `changeVariations` hook is unused.
 You will fill the `locals.dom` value yourself with the `changeDom` hook.

 *webconfig.json*